10 destination wedding invitation wording and design ideas to transport your guests

 Destination weddings are a truly unique and beautiful way to connect two lives in marriage.
 When you invite guests to a destination wedding with Paperless Post, your invitation sets a beautiful, organized tone for the trip of a lifetime.

 But the journey doesn’t end with the invitation!
 Add a custom URL and use your Paperless Post Event Page in place of a wedding website.
 Contact our Personal Design Services team to create a special design, like a custom monogram, an illustration of your venue, or a hand-drawn map of your wedding weekend.
-And add a Registry Block if you have a registry so people can find your information easily and plan what to send.
+Add a Registry Block if you have a registry so people can find your information easily and plan what to send.

 To ensure you don’t miss any of the details, check out our complete guide to planning a destination wedding, including important logistics and congenial touches.
 And if you’re still looking for the perfect venue, find inspiration in our list of destination wedding ideas around the world.
 Bon voyage!